Property Tax Questions and Answers

 There are two reasons.
 First, without CAP water deliveries chances are many people would have to sink wells and depend on the same aquifer that supplies you.
 If that were to happen, your aquifer could go dry or you would have to sink your well deeper and deeper.
 Secondly, although you may not directly use CAP water, many cities depend upon it.
 That tax, like a school tax for those who have no children or whose children are grown and out of school, is simply the cost of living in society.
 It is similar to paying for roads and highways we may not travel but those roads are critical infrastructure for our state.

 CAP supports the economy of the state by providing a reliable, renewable water supply, which keeps property values up for all homeowners.
-In a recent research study conducted by Arizona State University for CAP, CA’s delivery of Colorado River water from 1986 through 2010 generated in excess of $1 trillion of Arizona's gross state product (GSP).
-By delivering at least 1.5 million acre-feet (almost 500 billion gallons) of Colorado River water every year, CAP has dramatically and positively changed the economic and environmental landscape of our state.
+In a recent research study conducted by Arizona State University for CAP, the Colorado River water CAP delivered from 1986 through 2017 supported Arizona’s gross state product (GSP) with $2 trillion in economic benefits.
+By delivering about 1.5 million acre-feet (almost 500 billion gallons) of Colorado River water every year, CAP has dramatically and positively changed the economic and environmental landscape of our state.

 The tax rate is set each year by the CAP Board of Directors.
 The 15-member Board is popularly elected.